Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/deploying.rst

    Successfully updated contract instance {"index":<Smart contract instance index>,"subindex":0} using the function 'insert'.

-You can find additional information about updating a module in this :ref:`guide<interact-instance>`.
+You can find additional information about updating a smart contract instance in this :ref:`guide<interact-instance>`.

 Viewing the piggy bank state